halbritter-lab/kidney-genetics/edit_docs/README.md

 ## TODO
 - automatic loading and filtering of current result tables in all Rmd files
+- change scripts to load the gzipped files
 - make a script that runs the above commands to re-generate the pages website